Johnny Depp grilled about drug, alcohol use at defamation trial

 Depp has denied the allegations and claimed it was Heard who was frequently violent during their relationship.

-Depp filed a defamation suit against Heard over a column she wrote for The Washington Post in December 2018 in which she described herself as a "public figure representing domestic abuse".
+He filed a defamation suit against Heard over a column she wrote for The Washington Post in December 2018, in which she described herself as a "public figure representing domestic abuse".

 Heard, who starred in the movie Aquaman (2018), never named Depp - but he sued her for implying he was a domestic abuser and is seeking US$50 million (S$68 million) in damages.

-The Texas-born Heard, who turns 36 on Friday, counter-sued, asking for US$100 million and claiming she suffered "rampant physical violence and abuse" at his hands.
+The Texas-born Heard, who turned 36 yesterday, counter-sued, asking for US$100 million and claiming she suffered "rampant physical violence and abuse" at his hands.

 Mr Rottenborn probed Depp extensively about his drug and alcohol use, including partaking with shock rocker Marilyn Manson.